FastRobotsCornell/FastRobots-2025/docs/labs/Lab2.md

    * Sample Data
      * Speed of sampling discussion
      * Demonstrate collected and stored time-stamped IMU data in arrays
-     * Demonstrate 5s of ToF and IMU data sent over Bluetooth
+     * Demonstrate 5s of IMU data sent over Bluetooth
    * Record a Stunt
       * Include a video (or some videos) of you playing with the car and discuss your observations